deepnetworkgmbh/joseki/PRODUCTOVERVIEW.md

 - tools are disconnected and just figuring out how to use them together is a hassle
 - often, they have no reporting capabilities and no historical overview.

-*Kubegaard* comes to fill in these gaps.
+*Kubegaard* is here to fill in these gaps.

 ## Kubegaard cornerstones

+Kubegaard

 Fundamentally the product focuses on configuration that you **already** have in your system and help you to improve it.